relativitydev/relativity-export-samples/README.md

 - `ExportArtifactSettings` - contains information about artifacts to export
 - `ExportOutputSettings` - contains information about output format and structure of exported files

-Which are all later combined into `ExportJobSettings`.
+which are all later combined into `ExportJobSettings`.

 The following example shows how to create export job settings using builders that exports native, fulltext, images and PDF files from folder.